rmattila/text2orthic/README.md

 ## TODOs

 - [ ] Add more [glyphs for compounds](https://orthic.shorthand.fun/manual#how-to-write-and-join-the-characters) and overlapping joins
+  - `problematic_words.txt` contains words where simple glyph concatenation leads to overlaps and readability issues
 - [ ] Add more glyphs for [punctuation](https://orthic.shorthand.fun/manual#punctuation) (e.g., `()!-"` are currently missing)
   - Maybe reconsider how these are parsed and loaded (so as to avoid potentially problematic filenames like `".png`)
 - [x] Add rendering of [capital letter indicator](https://orthic.shorthand.fun/manual#initial-capitals)